Understanding hybrid search

 Using sparse-dense vectors involves the following general steps:

-- Create dense vectors using an external embedding model.
+- Create dense vectors using a dense embedding model.

-- Create sparse vectors using an external model.
+- Create sparse vectors using a sparse embedding model.

 - Create an index with the